Alexander Bruce, 3rd Earl of Kincardine1

 Hon.
 Robert Bruce was born on 18 November 1882.2 He was the son of Victor Alexander Bruce, 13th Earl of Kincardine and Lady Constance Mary Carnegie.3 He married Mary Katherine Lindley, daughter of Maj.-Gen. Hon.
 John Edward Lindley and Isabel Nichols, on 30 June 1910.1 He died on 31 October 1959 at age 76.2

-He was Adjutant and Quartermaster of the Cavalry School between 1909 and 1912.2 He gained the rank of Captain in 1911 in the service of the 11th Hussars.1 He was Commandant of the Cavalry Cadet School in 1916.2 He gained the rank of Brevet Major in 1917.2 He gained the rank of Major in the service of the 11th Hussars.2 He was District Remount Officer in 1920.2 He held the office of Deputy Lieutenant (D.L.) of Morayshire.2 He held the office of Justice of the Peace (J.P.) for Morayshire.2 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1956.2
+He was Adjutant and Quartermaster of the Cavalry School between 1909 and 1912.2 He gained the rank of Captain in 1911 in the 11th Hussars.1 He was Commandant of the Cavalry Cadet School in 1916.2 He gained the rank of Brevet Major in 1917.2 He gained the rank of Major in the 11th Hussars.2 He was District Remount Officer in 1920.2 He held the office of Deputy Lieutenant (D.L.) of Morayshire.2 He held the office of Justice of the Peace (J.P.) for Morayshire.2 He was appointed Commander, Order of the British Empire (C.B.E.) in 1956.2

 Children of Hon.
 Robert Bruce and Mary Katherine Lindley